Carew, Pembrokeshire: Architectural heritage

 The parish church of St Mary is a Grade I listed building, dating from the 14th century.
 In the churchyard is the Old Mortuary Chapel, also Grade I listed.

 The French Mill is a rare example of a tidal flour mill on a dam across the Carew inlet.
 The present building dates from the 18th century, but the French Mill was mentioned in 1476.
 The mill has not functioned since the 1930s, but its equipment is all still in place.
 It has two large undershot water wheels, driving seven sets of mill stones.

+Carew Methodist Church, also known as Carew Wesley, is a listed building with Grade II* status, according to Historic England.
+The building, originally a Wesleyan chapel, is located on Chapel Road in Carew.

 A number of other structures in Carew are noted by Coflein, including cottages and the bridge.

 Sport

 In 2017, Carew Cricket Club controversially declared in their final match against local rivals Cresselly to win the Pembroke County Cricket Club championship.
 Carew were subsequently demoted to a lower division as PCCC decided that they had not broken the rules but had not played within the spirit of cricket.